North Carolina Pre-Flight Cloudbusters football: 1943 season

 The 1943 Cloudbusters squad was led by former Baylor head coach Frank Kimbrough.
 The squad finished the season with an overall record of two wins, four losses and one tie (2–4–1).
 The Cadets opened their 1943 season with a pair of shutout losses.
-The first was a 31–0 loss to Navy before 12,231 at Thompson Stadium in Annapolis, and the second was a 42–0 loss to Duke in Durham.
+The first was a 31–0 loss to Navy before 12,231 at Thompson Stadium in Annapolis, Maryland, and the second was a 42–0 loss to Duke in Durham.
 The Cloudbusters rebounded with a victory over Camp Davis only to lose their next two contests.
 The squad then finished the season with a tie against Camp Lejeune and a 21–7 victory over NC State.

+In the final Litkenhous Ratings, North Carolina Pre-Flight ranked 79th among the nation's college and service teams with a rating of 73.9.

 The game against Virginia Tech at Victory Stadium in Roanoke, Virginia included in the original schedule was canceled by the end of the season.

 1944 season

 The 1944 Cloudbusters squad was led by head coach Glenn Killinger.
 Members of Killinger's staff included: Glenn Presnell as backs coach, John Roning as ends coach, and Bear Bryant as line coach.
 The squad finished the season with an overall record of six wins, two losses and one tie (6–2–1).

-The cadets opened the season with a 27–14 victory over Cherry Point MCAS, and the next week upset national championship favorite Navy before 10,000 fans at Annapolis.
+The cadets opened the season with a 27–14 victory over Cherry Point Marines, and the next week upset national championship favorite Navy before 10,000 fans at Annapolis, Maryland.
 In the victory over the Midshipmen, Otto Graham threw a lateral pass to Frank Aschenbrenner who ran it 55-yards for the game-winning score.
-The next week, the squad defeated Duke 13–6 for a second consecutive upset.
+The next week, the squad defeated Duke, 13–6, for a second consecutive upset.
 As a result of these upsets, the Cloudbusters earned the No. 2 ranking in the first AP Poll of the 1944 season.